-To qualify as a pharmacist you need to:
+To qualify as a pharmacist you must:

-- complete a period of one year pre-registration training in a community pharmacy, which covers key competencies in areas such as medicines and health, personal effectiveness and interpersonal skills;
+- complete a period of one year pre-registration training in a community pharmacy, which covers key competencies in areas such as medicines and health, personal effectiveness and interpersonal skills

-- pass a GPhC registration exam.
+- pass the GPhC registration assessment

 You will need to show:

-- concern for the welfare of the general public;
+- concern for the welfare of the general public

-- accuracy and meticulous attention to detail;
+- accuracy and meticulous attention to detail

-- a methodical approach to work;
+- a methodical approach to work

-- an understanding of business principles;
+- an understanding of business principles

-- a professional and confident manner;
+- a professional and confident manner

-- the ability to inspire the trust of others;
+- the ability to inspire the trust of others

 - a willingness to take on a high level of responsibility.